mrocklin/blog/_posts/work/2016-12-27-dask-custom.md

 like Celery, Luigi, or Airflow, capable of arbitrary task execution.

-Many Dask users use something like Dask dataframe, which generates these graphs automatically and so never really observe the task scheduler aspect of Dask.
-This is however, the core of what distinguishes Dask from other systems like Hadoop and Spark.
+Many Dask users use something like Dask dataframe, which generates these graphs automatically, and so never really observe the task scheduler aspect of Dask This is, however, the core of what distinguishes Dask from other systems like Hadoop and Spark.
 Dask is incredibly *flexible* in the kinds of algorithms it can run.
 This is because, at its core, it can run *any* graph of tasks and not just map, reduce, groupby, join, etc..
 Users can do this natively, without